 Plus, Supheli fertilized mushrooms in the corner with dead rats and mice.
 Supheli had said the mushrooms would be helpful in making various potions and tinctures.
 Hanna was pretty sure she didn't want to know more about that.
 So she didn't offer to participate in the fertilizing and growing part.
 As much as Hanna liked Supheli, that girl would need to bring dead mice in herself.

 The front door opened and returned Hanna's attention to the empty space on the first floor.
 A man entered, carrying some wood planks.
 He looked around until he saw Hanna reach the top of the steps to the second floor.

 He cleared his throat.
 "Hi, is Supheli here?"

 Hanna made her way down the steps.
 "No, just me.
 Supheli is out.
 She told me to open up for you."

 The man nodded, "I'm Kayd.
 I've seen you across the street.
 You and your family moved into the room off Yelsin's shop, right?"

 Not much goes unnoticed in a small forest village.

 "Yes, I'm Hanna.
 Supheli wanted these walls lined with shelves."

 "Well, Hanna, I'm glad you are in the loop.
-I'll sit this here and go get the next one.
-Then I can get these hung." before he left he added "It was quite a thing she did.
-I got 4 cart loads of wood in less than a week.
+I'll sit these here and get the next stack.
+It will take me a few trips.
+Then I'll get them hung."
+Before he left, he paused and turned back to Hanna.
+He talked for a moment, "It was quite a thing she did.
+I got four cartloads of wood in less than a week from Etonia.
 She said she was a member of the council, wasn't sure I believed her - since she was so young.
-With those kinds of results I figured I better put her on the top of the list.
+But with those results, I figured I better put her on the top of the list.
 This will be quite a nice space."

-Hanna agreed as he headed out the door.
+Hanna nodded in agreement as he headed out the door.
 Yes, she thought to herself.
 This will be a very nice space.